jello-2/muon-watcher/Version 1/README.md

 ## Hardware

 For the hardware, our PCB and Scintillator were followed near-identically (except for its tuning) from the repository.
 The case was cut from a differently sized styrofoam box, and we tried adding a polycarbonate window.
 This proved to be too heavy, and posed potential adhesion issues.
 Therefore, it was also scrapped.
 A camera mount was CADed as well.

+Simiarily, a shell for the PCB was also designed, but then removed, since it was not only too heavy, but inhibited the access to sensors.